-Nic wandered down a once familiar path, each step suffocating him to the point of unbearable as he relived each and every moment of those last few minutes.
+Nic wandered down a once-familiar path, each step suffocating him to the point of unbearable as he relived each and every moment of those last few minutes.
 The same blue sky was hanging above.
 The same dew drifting down the green leaves as the early morning sun hit it, creating sparkling effects.
 The shadows of the past dancing back and forth vividly in the background as he stopped by the rail leading into the woods.
-Letting out a sigh, he continued down the path and toward the pavilion.
-The gentle breeze reached his face – just like it once did that day when he was there with her.
+Letting out a sigh, he continued down the path and toward the gazebo.
+The gentle breeze reached his face—just like it once did that day when he was there with her.
 He settled comfortably on the steps before taking out the letter that had arrived for him, requesting his signature in the afternoon.
-He opened the envelope with much caution, even taking his time with smoothing the paper before actually reading it.
+He opened the envelope with much caution, even taking his time to smooth the paper before actually reading it.
 The letter read:

 I told you I couldn’t keep the promise.
 But I know you could keep yours, so promise me you’ll stay strong and move on.
 Forgive me for not telling you, but I know it would never make any difference anyway.
 Why subject everyone to the pain of waiting for that day when I could be spending it with everyone and cherishing every moment?
 Thanks for being there when you didn’t even know.
 You don’t have to worry anymore because I’ll be with my mom in Heaven now.
 Or if I don’t even get access to Heaven because of my past mischief, at least I get a little pass to visit her from time to time, right?
 I don’t think they would rob me of that right to see my own mother.

-Like Nic, the rest of the Wang family also received a letter in the mail from Cynthia – with signature confirmation.
+Like Nic, the rest of the Wang family also received a letter in the mail from Cynthia—with signature confirmation.
 Cyndi was in her room when she heard her father calling her.
 Yes, she had moved back to her father’s house with her mother.
-Her mother was actually staying at one of the guest rooms since no one dared to step upstairs.
+Her mother was actually staying in one of the guest rooms since no one dared to step upstairs.
 Despite Ms. Shen’s previous fierceness, she did not dare to violate that rule either.

 Of the two letters, Cyndi’s contained: